GoogleChrome/web.dev/content/reliable/http-cache/codelab-http-cache.md

     corresponding to their contents.
 The index.html is responsible for keeping track of which specific versioned URL to load.

-**Note:** In the "real world," the process of assigning hashes and updating HTML files to include references to the latest versioned URL would be handled by a build tool, like [webpack](https://webpack.js.org/guides/caching/#output-filenames).
+**Note:** In the "real world", the process of assigning hashes and updating HTML files to include references to the latest versioned URL would be handled by a build tool, like [webpack](https://webpack.js.org/guides/caching/#output-filenames).
 For the